Tenali Raman (film): Plot

-Raman is a poet and scholar whose talent is not recognised in his hometown Tenali.
+During the reign of the Vijayanagara Empire, Raman is a poet and scholar whose talent is not recognised in his hometown Tenali.
 To earn a livelihood, he migrates to Hampi along with his wife Kamala and son Madhava.
 On his way to Hampi, he halts at a Kali temple where he is initially terrified looking at the goddess' idol and the animal sacrifices made to please her.
 That night, Kali appears before him and grants a boon: he would have to choose either wisdom or materialistic wealth.
 Raman opts for both, which angers Kali who warns that he might end up as a clownish poet whose wisdom is solely useful for entertaining others.
 Raman accepts it as a blessing and requests Kali to save him from further dangers, to which the goddess agrees and disappears.

 Raman reaches Hampi and approaches Rajaguru, the royal priest of the Vijayanagara empire to find employment in the court of king Krishnadevaraya.
 Neither Rajaguru nor his assistants help him and he returns dejected.
 However, he finds an opportunity when Krishnadevaraya is unable to distribute 17 disputed elephants among three brothers as per their deceased father's will.
 Raman solves the problem and Krishnadevaraya appoints him as a court member.
 With his wit and loyalty, Raman soon earns the respect of all the court members, except Rajaguru who sees him as a problem.

 The Deccan Sultans of Berar, Ahmednagar, Bidar, Bijapur, and Golconda decide to wage a war on Vijayanagara empire with united military forces.
 They send Kanakaraju, a spy, to Hampi where he meets Raman, who happens to be his distant relative.
 Some days later, Kanakaraju tries to assassinate Krishnadevaraya and Rajaguru blames Raman for giving shelter to a spy.
 As Raman is about to be killed as per the king's orders, he overhears a conversation between another spy and the court's astrologer.
 The spy bribes the astrologer to influence Krishnadevaraya in postponing the war on Bijapur so that they can have time for proper preparations.
 Raman escapes and meets Appaji with whose help he reveals the astrologer's intentions.
 The astrologer is killed and Rajaguru, who believed in him with good faith, is accused of trying to back stab the king.
 Raman intervenes and Rajaguru is saved, which improves their relation.